Adroiti/docs-for-code-review-tools/Cppcheck/redundantCopy.md

 ## Description

-Buffer `var` is being written before its old content has been used.
+Buffer is being written before its old content has been used.

 ## Further Reading